hayriyedurgun/StackRunner/README.md

 # StackRunner

-It is runner game for GameGuru case.
+It is runner game for a interview case.

 Character tries to reach finish platform while platform pieces coming from left and right sequentially.
 Platform creating from platform pieces with user's tap like Ketchapp's "Stack" game.